 Here are some key pointers worth noting:

-1. The first paragraph will have the following details (of the recommender) – designation, college name, affiliated with university name, department, the capacity of association with the applicant, number of years/duration of association, subjects taught to the applicant and semesters.
+It will have the following details (of the recommender) – designation, college name, affiliated with university name, department, the capacity of association with the applicant, number of years/duration of association, subjects taught to the applicant and semesters.
 Write the name of the project undertaken and the semester when undertaken for project guides.

-2. The second paragraph will have the following details- seminar, project, internship, and workshop (names and contributions of the applicant).
+It will have the following details- seminar, project, internship, and workshop (names and contributions of the applicant).
 The recommender should mention what especially impressed him/her.
 The project guide should write about the applicant’s role in the project and what he/she guided the applicant on.

-3. Third paragraph will have the following details- As per the applicable format of letter for recommendation, the third paragraph will have 1-2 classroom instances where the recommender was impressed by the applicant’s participation/contribution/involvement.
+It will have the following details- As per the applicable format of letter for recommendation, the third paragraph will have 1-2 classroom instances where the recommender was impressed by the applicant’s participation/contribution/involvement.
 Examples of queries/discussions will suffice.
 Out of the box solutions given by applicants may also work.
 Details of activities may be given by the recommender or entrepreneurial attributes and aptitude for instance.

-4. The fourth paragraph should have the recommender talking about the applicant’s extra-curricular and co-curricular achievements and activities.
+It should have the recommender talking about the applicant’s extra-curricular and co-curricular achievements and activities.
 The LOR should end with the name, designation, city, college, department, city, contact, and email details of the recommender.

 Read More: SOP vs Personal Statement – The difference